aerojamie/aerojamie.github.io/README.md

-This repository contains my Personal Portfolio Website, where I showcase my skills, experience, and various creative and coding projects.
-I designed this website to be responsive and to feature a clean, modern aesthetic.
+___This repository contains my Personal Portfolio Website, where I showcase my skills, experience, and various creative and coding projects.
+I designed this website to be responsive and to feature a clean, modern aesthetic.___

-**Repository Structure**
+**Repository Structure:**
 I've organized the repository to clearly separate the main portfolio pages from my individual coding projects:

 **My Main Portfolio Pages:**